Philadelphia Teacher Residency Program

 The Philadelphia Teacher Residency teacher certification program is a 12-month paid mentorship program.
 The program consists of a 12-month blended learning program where students complete a combination of in-person and online classes that are required by the state for PA Instructional 1 teacher certification, while working in a Philadelphia classroom.
 Drexel works closely with mentor teachers to ensure they are providing a high-quality learning experience for students.

-Benefits of the program include a salary and generous health benefits from the School District of Philadelphia and a tuition scholarship that covers nearly all tuition and fees.
+For students accepted into the School District of Philadelphia cohort (full for 2018), benefits of the program include a salary, generous health benefits, and a tuition scholarship that covers nearly all tuition and fees.
+Students accepted into the PA Department of Education cohort (spots still available) will receive a $15,000 stipend plus a tuition scholarship that covers nearly all tuition and fees.
 Students who complete the program in the 2018 academic year will be guaranteed a teaching position in the school district starting in Fall 2019.
 Successful teacher residents also have the option of continuing their studies at Drexel to add additional certifications or obtain a master’s degree at a substantially reduced tuition rate.